AzureAD/microsoft-authentication-library-for-js/lib/msal-react/docs/getting-started.md

 #### `useMsal` hook

 A hook that returns the `PublicClientApplication` instance, an array of all accounts currently signed in and an `inProgress` value that tells you what msal is currently doing.

+You can read more about this hook in the [hooks doc](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-react/docs/getting-started.md#usemsal-hook)

 ```javascript
 import React from 'react'l